0x1c-works/BLIT/docs/_posts/2023-07-15-get-started.md

 4. **Alternatively**, you can install it manually without PowerShell:
    1. Right click on the `.cer` file and "Install Certificate".
    2. Run the `BLIT.Win_<VERSION>_x64.msix` file.
+5. After installation, you should find BLIT in your start menu.

 ## Next